 There is no question about the importance of carbohydrates in sport performance.
-In fact, athletes who practice a diet that restricts carbohydrates for a long period of time are severely hindering their preparation for and performance in their sport.
+In fact, any athlete who practices a diet that restricts carbohydrates for a long period of time is severely hindering their preparation for and performance in his or her sport.
 A review of the earlier section on the role of carbohydrates gives hints to this fact.
 Regardless of the sport or its energy requirements, a positive mental attitude and energetic approach to training are required on an ongoing basis if improved sport performance is the goal.
 Depleted muscle glycogen levels and low blood glucose levels lead to loss of mental focus, feelings of weakness, and thus ineffective training.